Rural and Tribal Behavioral Health Fellowship (RTBH)

 → Placement in a community-based behavioral health setting

-→ A subset of awards will be designated for Rural and Tribal School-Based Behavioral Health Fellowships which additionally provide for placement in a school-based setting and preparation to complete Humboldt’s post-graduate Pupil Personnel Services-School Social Work Credential program
+→ A subset of awards are designated for Rural and Tribal School-Based Behavioral Health Fellowships which additionally provide for placement in a school-based setting and preparation to complete Cal Poly Humboldt’s post-graduate Pupil Personnel Services-School Social Work Credential program in exchange for a commitment to providing services in a publicly-funded school setting after graduation

 Community: